holadepo/docs/astro/data-lineage.md

 3. Select any two job runs from the list to enter the “Compare view” of your graph.
 In this view:

     - Jobs and datasets that experienced a code change between the time of your selected job runs are highlighted on the graph.
-    - Jobs and datasets that stayed the same between job runs are greyed out.
+    - Jobs and datasets that stayed the same between job runs are shaded.
     - Your selected job is shown with an anchor icon and a blue box.
     - The bottom of the graph shows information about your comparison.